mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Double stimulation refers to the use of tools and processes to overcome such conflicts.
 Engestrom's early work on formative interventions sets out the importance the concept of double stimulation  [@valsiner_cultural-historical_2007].

-One example in an educational settings is the use of a Change Laboratory methodology [@engestrom_putting_2007], which intervened in kindergarten process [@rajala_utopian_2023].
+One example in an educational settings is the use of a Change Laboratory methodology [@engestrom_putting_2007] to  intervene in kindergarten educational process and organising structure [@rajala_utopian_2023].

 ##### TADS - On double stimulation and agency